 St. Simon is mentioned in Mark 6:4 to be a brother of James and Jude (Judas) who were close relatives to Jesus.
 Joses is another brother that is listed by St. Mark.
 Being raised in the household of Clopas (John 19:25, Mark 15:40) it is interesting that in Mark's Gospel account of the crucifixion, St. Simon was not mentioned.

-That was the good side but the Zealots had their faults assassinating nobility, caused bloodshed even Jewish temples, caused Roman tyranny as they crushed the people into submission.
-The Zealots drew rough individuals who did hot hold to the religious fever of the group's intent.
+That was the good side but the Zealots had their faults assassinating nobility, caused bloodshed even near Jewish temples, caused Roman tyranny as they crushed the people into submission.
+The Zealots drew rough individuals who did not hold to the religious fever of the group's intent.

 St. Simon was born and raised in Cana of Galilee.

 Matthew 2:16-18 speaks of the massacre of the infants because King Herod tried to kill the Christ Child.
 We know that ultimately, Jesus, Mary, and Joseph went to Egypt for safety.